What is an accredited marshal?

 Accredited marshals are playing a huge role in securing the future of road racing in this country by making road races safer for everyone involved; riders, the race convoy and other road users.

-Accredited marshals are required to commit to marshalling a minimum of five races a year.
+Accredited marshals are asked to commit to marshalling at five races a year.

 British Cycling will provide you with all the training you need to become an accredited marshal.
 Firstly, you will be asked to complete an online learning module before attending a practical training session local to you.